Joe91/fun-bots/README.md

 - Bots can drive all kind of vehicles (on supported maps)
 - Need something a bit more?
 [Create your own traces](https://github.com/Joe91/fun-bots/wiki/Traces) using an easy-to-use trace manager (press <kbd>F12</kbd> in a game)
 - And all this, [highly configurable](https://github.com/Joe91/fun-bots/wiki/Basic-Configuration) to suit your needs using an easy-to-use in-game editor (accessible by pressing <kbd>F12</kbd>).
+- Want to see some Gameplay?
+[Here is a gameplay video](https://www.youtube.com/watch?v=TRA7RjqXRgk&lc=UgwP_9avBu3YTHdhSiZ4AaABAg.9UmWfabUSZ39UmcTFJsgOc) by EUWINPRO.

 ### Download it now!
 [Download the latest version](https://github.com/Joe91/fun-bots/releases), or if you need some help, we have an [up-to-date tutorial on how to install fun-bots on your server](https://github.com/Joe91/fun-bots/wiki/basic-installation), or if you already have an installation of fun-bots and want to upgrade, just [click here](https://github.com/Joe91/fun-bots/wiki/upgrading) to see how to upgrade.
 [What has changed?](https://github.com/Joe91/fun-bots/blob/master/.github/CHANGELOG.md)
+You can also watch [this video](https://www.youtube.com/watch?v=H53KYyz1r8g&lc=UgyWWVJ9q1qePFAezmd4AaABAg.9UmW6z2xcZS9UmvXqC4PP4) on how to setup fun-bots by Brad's Bots.

 ### Meet the team!
 A team works around-the-clock to offer you an amazing bot experience.
 Got a question about something?
 Don't hestitate to ask them for help!